-Chemistry is the study of the chemical composition, structural organization, and characteristics of elements and compounds.
-Chemists study different types of materials and their interactions to better understand existing compounds, produce new ones, and discover novel chemical processes that are helpful.
+The field of chemistry involves examining the structure, chemical makeup, and properties of elements and compounds.
+Researchers in this field work to understand existing substances and create new ones, as well as uncover innovative chemical processes that have practical applications.
 With 96% of most manufactured goods directly involving chemical processes and other relevant operations, chemistry careers are some of the most rewarding ones.

 Through didactic and laboratory courses in natural science and mathematics, a chemistry degree educates students on the profession’s theoretical and practical parts.
-Chemistry provides possibilities to study and work in a range of intriguing disciplines through its branches of study, such as environmental science and chemical engineering.
+Chemistry provides possibilities to study and work in a range of intriguing disciplines through its branches of study, such as chemical engineering and environmental science, which can later on launch to environmental careers.

-Entry to a career in the industry can be through an associate degree in chemistry, which provides a core foundation on the subject, including related topics, such as physics, biology, and more.
-For full academic training, a bachelor’s degree in chemistry is a more appropriate academic track.
-This chemistry careers guide will walk you through chemistry careers that highlight your options after graduation.
+Gaining access to a job in the industry can be achieved by obtaining an associate degree in chemistry.
+This degree provides a basic education on the topic, as well as related subjects like physics, biology, and more.
+For more comprehensive training, a bachelor’s degree in chemistry is a more suitable academic path.
+This guide on chemistry careers will take you through the possible options you can pursue after graduating.

 Chemists study the characteristics of materials at the atomic and molecular levels.
 They measure proportions and reaction rates to better understand novel substances and how they behave or to build new compounds for use in a wide range of practical applications.
 They use a variety of analytical techniques and apparatus to accomplish these.